gamadjg/odin-project/Foundations/css-exercises-main/foundations/06-cascade-fix/README.md

 ![outcome](https://user-images.githubusercontent.com/70952936/131411210-47ff21dd-6d0c-4a7f-b6b1-1ec40f93dd8c.jpg)

 ### Self Check
-- Did you make sure to not edit the HTML file?
+X- Did you make sure to not edit the HTML file?
-- If you added selectors to the CSS, do they target a valid HTML element?
+X- If you added selectors to the CSS, do they target a valid HTML element?